veeso/cren/doc/guide/create-new-package.md

 ```

-where `hello_world` is the package name, otheriwise if you want a library use:
+where `hello_world` is the package name, otherwise if you want a library use:

 ```sh
 $ cren new libfoo --lib